Express Your Opinion

 Responses to Prior Surveys

-January 2020 — Last month we asked your priorities for Rosemary District, especially as they relate to RDA Guiding Principles.
+January 2020 — We asked your priorities for Rosemary District, especially as they relate to RDA Guiding Principles.
 The top priority can be summarized as: It should be safe and pleasant to walk throughout Rosemary District and to neighboring communities day and night.
 You want to see more greenery, wider sidewalks, less litter and more public parking.
 And homelessness is still an issue.

 November/December 2019 — Most people were too busy celebrating the holidays to tell us how they were celebrating.
 But we must include a "shout out" to the person who cruised from India to South Africa and then went on a post-cruise safari.